If you aren’t getting relief for seasonal allergies by using the usual routes, it may be time to consider using colostrum for allergies.

 Who should be careful using colostrum?

-Bovine colostrum is a natural supplement that most anyone can tolerate and will gain health benefits.
+Bovine colostrum is a natural supplement that almost anyone can tolerate and will gain health benefits.
 Allergic diseases may decrease when using colostrum on a daily basis.

 However, if you are allergic to dairy, make sure to avoid using bovine colostrum.
 That said, if you are simply lactose intolerant, you can use colostrum because it is very low in lactose.